Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 Over/Under Insights

-- The two teams combine to score 57.7 points per game, 3.7 more than the total in this contest.
+- North Texas has combined with its opponents to score more than 54.5 points in five of 11 games this season.

-- The 51.3 combined points per game that these two squads have allowed this season are 2.7 fewer than the 54 over/under in this contest.
+- The combined points per game average of the two teams, 57.7, is 3.2 points greater than Thursday's over/under.

+- These two squads combine to surrender 51.3 points per game, 3.2 fewer than this contest's over/under.

-- The RedHawks and their opponents have scored an average of 55 points per game in 2021, one more than Thursday's total.
+- The RedHawks and their opponents have scored an average of 55.0 points per game in 2021, 0.5 more than Thursday's total.

-- The 54-point over/under for this game is seven points below the 61 points per game average total in Mean Green games this season.
+- In 2021, games involving the Mean Green have averaged a total of 61.0 points, 6.5 more than the set over/under in this contest.

 Miami (OH) Stats and Trends